mmshad/xray-aws-terraform/README.md

 - `region`: AWS region (default: "us-east-1")
 - `ec2_count`: Number of VPN servers (default: 1)
 - `instance_type`: EC2 instance type (default: "t2.micro")
+  > **Note**: t2.micro may not be available in all AWS regions.
+If you encounter availability issues, consider using t3.micro which offers better performance but may come with slightly higher costs.
 - `profile`: AWS CLI profile name (default: "xray_profile")

 ## Multiple Servers